aditiingle/nasa-api-integration/README.md

 # nasa-api-integration
 This project is a web application that displays NASA's Astronomy Picture of the Day (APOD) using the NASA API.
-Built with Express.js, EJS, and Axios, the app dynamically retrieves and showcases the space image of the day along with information about the image.
-It features a user-friendly interface styled with CSS and serves static assets from a public folder.
-The app makes use of API key authentication to access the NASA Astronomy Picture of the Day (APOD) API.
-This is a form of authentication where an API key is required in order to interact with the NASA API endpoint.
+Built with Express.js, EJS (Embedded JavaScript templates), and Axios, the app dynamically retrieves and showcases the space image of the day along with detailed information about it.
+The application has a user-friendly interface styled with CSS and serves static assets from a public directory.

+The app utilizes API key authentication to securely access the NASA APOD API.
+This type of authentication requires an API key, which is used to authenticate requests to the NASA API endpoint.
+Axios is used to make HTTP requests to retrieve the APOD data, and EJS templates are used to render the data dynamically on the webpage.

 ![Preview of my website](https://github.com/aditiingle/nasa-api-integration/blob/developer/home.png)